nimaidev/qwik-tern/README.md

 # Qwik-Tern🐧 - MySQL Versioning for Python

 ## Overview
 `qwik-tern` is a database migration tool that helps manage and apply schema changes to a MySQL database.
 It simplifies the process of updating database structures by defining changes in a single JSON file.
-Named after the Arctic Tern, a bird famous for its long migration journeys—spanning from 44,000 to 59,000 miles each year—`qwik-tern` enables efficient, reliable migrations for projects that require robust database evolution.
+Named after the Arctic Tern, a bird famous for its long migration journeys—spanning from 44,000 to 59,000 miles each year. `qwik-tern` enables efficient, reliable migrations for projects that require robust database evolution.

 ## Installation